drud/ddevcom/docs/test-plan.md

 - [ ] Click **Deploy to our cloud** button and confirm it navigates to the DDEV-Live product page
 - [ ] Click **Develop locally** button and confirm it navigates to the DDEV-Local product page
 - [ ] Confirm the Recent Posts section is displaying the most recent six posts.
 - [ ] Click the **Join Newsletter** button and confirm it navigates to our Mailchimp newsletter signup form.
-[Should open in new tab, issue here](https://github.com/drud/ddevcom/issues/151)
 ## DDEV-Live Page

 [Staging](https://preview-ddev-staging-ddev-external-sites.sites.ddev.live/ddev-live) | [Production](https://ddev.com/ddev-live)

 ### Navigation

 - [ ] Click **Start a free trial** and confirm it navigates to the DDEV-Live dashboard registration page.
-[Should open in a new tab, issue here](https://github.com/drud/ddevcom/issues/153)
 - [ ] Click **Pricing** and confirm it navigates to the DDEV-Live dashboard pricing page.
-[Should open in a new tab, issue here](https://github.com/drud/ddevcom/issues/154)
 - [ ] Click **Developers -> Documentation** and confirm it navigates to the DDEV-Live documentation in a new tab
 - [ ] Click **Developers -> Get Started** and confirm it navigates to the Get Started section of the DDEV-Live documentation in a new tab

 ### Main Hero

 - [ ] Click **Start a free trial** button and confirm it navigates to the DDEV-Live dashboard registration page.
-[Should open in a new tab, see issue 153](https://github.com/drud/ddevcom/issues/153)
 - [ ] Click **Documentation** button and confirm it navigates to the DDEV-Live documentation in a new tab.

 ### Features

 - [ ] Click **Git Integration -> Git repository provider** link and confirm it navigates to the DDEV-Live Providers documentation in a new tab
 - [ ] Click **Continuous Integration -> CI/CD** link and confirm it navigates to the DDEV-Live CI/CD page
 - [ ] Click **Tutorial: DDEV-LIve + Jenkins** button and confirm it navigates to the DDEV-Live Jenkins tutorial documentation.
-[Should open in a new tab, issue here](https://github.com/drud/ddevcom/issues/155)
 - [ ] Click the next **Start a free trial** button and confirm it navigates to the DDEV-Live dashboard registration page.
-[Should open in a new tab, see issue 153](https://github.com/drud/ddevcom/issues/153)
 - [ ] Click the next **Request Demo** button and confirm it navigates to the Contact page
-- [ ] Click the final **Start a free trial** button and confirm it navigates to the DDEV-Live dashboard registration page. [ Should open in a new tab, see issue 153](https://github.com/drud/ddevcom/issues/153)
+- [ ] Click the final **Start a free trial** button and confirm it navigates to the DDEV-Live dashboard registration page.
 - [ ] Click the final **Request Demo** button and confirm it navigates to the Contact page

 ### Recent Posts

 - [ ] Verify the **Recent Posts** section only displays the most recent posts with DDEV Live category.
-[Missing a Recent Post header, posts are for DDEV Local not Live](https://github.com/drud/ddevcom/issues/156)
 - [ ] Check the blog cards using the **Blog Posts** checklist below
 - [ ] Verify the **Join Newsletter** button links to our Mailchimp form in a new tab